KentStateWeb/rwd/_assignments/layout.md

 You're going to be using fonts and media queries to add on to your website, making it work well at all screen sizes.

-It should resemble the screenshots from these examples:
+It should resemble the screenshots from these examples (remember that I may have chosen different fonts than you).

 <a class="button small" href="../images/fonts/small.png">Small Screen Version</a>
 <a class="button small" href="../images/fonts/large.png">Large Screen Version</a>